Cheesy Mashed Potatoes

 - Drain and return the cooked potatoes to the pot.
 Add the heavy cream and beat until the mixture is light and fluffy.

-- Add half of the parmesan and cheddar cheese and stir until all are well incorporated.
+- Add half of the parmesan and Cheddar cheese and stir until all are well incorporated.
 Add salt to taste.

 - Transfer the potatoes to the casserole dish.
 Sprinkle with the remaining cheese.